ansible/ansible/docsite/rst/playbooks_variables.rst

 Jinja2 Filters
 ``````````````

-.. note: These are infrequently utilized features.
+.. note:: These are infrequently utilized features.
 Use them if they fit a use case you have, but this is optional knowledge.

 Filters in Jinja2 are a way of transforming template expressions from one kind of data into another.
 Jinja2
 ships with many of these as documented on the official Jinja2 template documentation.